pigYDoe/Time-Tracking-Tool/README.md

 1. Run the Time-Tracking-Tool.
 2. Activate Automatic Tracking.
-3. The tool will monitor the specified program (e.g., `thunderbird.exe`).
+3. Upon detecting the specified program (e.g., `thunderbird.exe`), the tool begins monitoring.
-4. When the program is active, the tool will automatically clock in and update the correspondig column in the spreadsheet
+4. The tool will automatically clock in when the program is active and clock out when closed.
-5. When the program is closed, the tool will automatically clock out and update the correspondig column in the spreadsheet
+5. During clock-in and clock-out events, the corresponding column/row in the spreadsheet will be updated.

 #### Manual Tracking

 ![image](https://user-images.githubusercontent.com/103217539/232341229-7400465c-b169-49e5-ac2a-02d60706a101.png)

 1. Run the Time-Tracking-Tool.
-2. Clock In/Out as you like, the tool will automatically update the correspondig column in the spreadsheet.
+2. Clock in/out as you like, the tool will automatically update the correspondig column/row in the spreadsheet.

 #### Exit